Tioga & Glacier Point Roads Closed for the Winter

 The Tioga Road (Highway 120 through the park) and Glacier Point Road are closed due to snow; they usually reopen late May or June.
 You can check on current road conditions by calling 209/372-0200 (press 1 then 1).
 More »

 Permits to hike to the top of Half Dome are required seven days per week when the cables are up (as called for in the Half Dome Plan in order to protect wilderness character, reduce crowding, protect natural and cultural resources, and improve safety).

-A maximum of 300 hikers will be allowed (about 225 day hikers and 75 backpackers) each day on the Half Dome Trail beyond the base of the subdome.
+A maximum of 300 hikers are allowed (about 225 day hikers and 75 backpackers) each day on the Half Dome Trail beyond the base of the subdome.

-Like last year, permits will be distributed by lottery via Recreation.gov.
-We held a single preseason lottery with an application period in March and will hold daily lotteries during the hiking season.
+Permits are distributed by lottery via Recreation.gov, with one preseason lottery with an application period in March and and daily lotteries during the hiking season.
 Backpackers should apply for Half Dome permits with their wilderness permit.

 The applicant must specify the name of the trip leader and may specify the name of an alternate.
 Each person may apply as a trip leader only once per lottery.
 People applying multiple times as trip leader will have all their lottery applications canceled.
 Permits will only be valid if the trip leader and/or alternate specified on the permit is part of the group using the permits.
 The group with trip leader or alternate must be present together at the base of the subdome, where rangers will check for permits.
 The names of the trip leader and alternate may not be changed once the application is submitted, and their permits are not transferable.